simbricks/sigcomm22-artifact/README.md

 ### Artifact Script and Result Repository

 The Artifact repository contains instructions for reproducing the experiments in the paper along with logs from experiment runs used in the paper.
 Each experiment is in a separate directory labeled with the experiment code-name (see overview below).
 Most experiment directories contain a `paper` directory with execution logs used to produce the graphs and results in the paper (except in a few cases where we no longer have the original logs).
 In some experiments we included an `updated` folder with logs run with the version submitted for evaluation.
 Each experiment also includes a `README.md` with more details on the specific experiment.
 Finally, for some of the experiments we also include plotting scripts for producing the graphs in the paper.

 ### Main SimBricks Repository

 This repository contains the open source (MIT licensed) code for SimBricks, including sub-module pointers (in `sims/external/`) for modified versions of external simulators we have integrated into SimBricks.
 The [README in the main SimBricks repository](https://github.com/simbricks/simbricks/blob/main/README.md) contains an overview of the repo and general instructions for how to build and run SimBricks.

-For this artifact evaluation, we suggest using our prepared docker images on [docker hub](https://hub.docker.com/u/simbricks) that can be used for all experiments (except `tofino` more described there, see the README).
+For this artifact evaluation, we suggest using our prepared docker images on [docker hub](https://hub.docker.com/u/simbricks) that can be used for all experiments (except the `tofino` docker image -- for more details, see the [tofino experiment README](tofino/README.md)).
 To build these images locally instead, clone the main SimBricks repo and run `make docker-images docker-images-debug`.
-SimBricks can also be built locally outside of docker (refer to the README).
+SimBricks can also be built locally outside of docker (refer to the [simbricks README](https://github.com/simbricks/simbricks/blob/main/README.md)).

-For the artifact three docker images are relevant:
+For artifact evaluation, three docker images are relevant:

 - `simbricks/simbricks:sigcomm22-ae` is the main SimBricks docker image including a compiled version of SimBricks and external simulators.
 - `simbricks/simbricks-gem5opt:sigcomm22-ae` is similar to the main image but additionally also includes the debug version of gem5 (`gem5.opt`) which is required to run two of the experiments that require detailed debug logs of gem5 simulations.
 But this image is also an additional 1.2GB larger.